technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

     ![The pipeline toolbar menu displays with the Add trigger menu expanded and the Trigger now item selected.](media/ss_pipelinetriggernow.png "Trigger pipeline")

-17. Use the **Monitor** hub to ensure the pipeline run successful completion.
+17. Use the **Monitor** hub to ensure the pipeline run has successfully completed.

     ![The Monitor hub pipeline runs displays indicating the successful completion of the CreateSalesPaymentsParquet pipeline.](media/ss_createsalespaymentsparquet_pipelinesucceeded.png "Successfully completed pipeline")